leanjs/leanjs/packages/next/README.md

       <h1>Nextjs Host</h1>
       <Host
         app={() => {
-          // this micro-app is bundled in a separate chunk
+          // this composable app is bundled in a separate chunk
-          // but it's still built and deployed along with the Nextjs app
+          // but it's still built and deployed along with the Nextjs app return import("@my-org/react-app-1");

-          return import("@my-org/my-micro-app-1");
         }}
       />
     </>